 Heritage Act and Mountain bikes

-How would passage of the Heritage Act impact mountain use on the Front?
+How would passage of the Heritage Act impact mountain bike use on the Front?

+The Heritage Act retains over 300 miles of trails and roads on the Rocky Mountain Front and gives flexibility to create new bike trails in the future.
 There would be no changes to mountain bikes from the way they are currently managed for the vast majority of public lands of the Front.
-The only exception is within Deep Creek because the Heritage Act would designate this a part of this area as wilderness.
+The only exception is within Deep Creek because the Heritage Act would designate this as wilderness.
 Therefore, approximately 20 miles of trails would be closed to mountain bike use.

 How many miles of trails are available for mountain bike use on the Front?